 Impact assessment development application

-Impact assessment for new development is generally required by Brisbane City Plan 2014 (City Plan) where there is a need to consider the potential impacts of the proposal.
+Impact assessment is generally required by Brisbane City Plan 2014 (City Plan) where there is a need to consider the potential impacts of a particular proposal.

-When undertaking development identified as requiring impact assessment under City Plan, you will need to submit a development application to Council and have it approved before starting any activity or work.
+When undertaking development requiring impact assessment under City Plan, you will need to:

 Impact assessable development

-Where a proposal is identified as requiring impact assessment, it must be assessed against:
+Where a proposal requires impact assessment, it is assessed against: